SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: CONVERGENCE OF SOMA

 For comparison, the upper bounds on the convergence rates for the Ran-IMwG and Sys-IMwG samplers are given by

 respectively. \end{theorem} The proof constructs a transition matrix of the between-chain distance $d(x^{(t)}, \tilde{x}^{(t)})$.
-The hitting time to absorbing state $d = 0$ is the coupling time of $P_{\mathrm{SOMA-coupled}}$.
-See Section~\ref{sec:coupling} for details.
+The hitting time to the absorbing state $d = 0$ is the coupling time, which yields an upper bound on the convergence rate through the coupling inequality.
+See Appendix~\ref{sec:coupling} for details.

+\begin{remark} These bounds connect the privacy budget $\epsilon$ to sampler efficiency.
+Interestingly, stronger privacy (smaller $\epsilon$ and larger noise) leads to faster convergence.
+This occurs as the data imputation posterior becomes more diffusive and hence easier to approximate by IMH using $q(\cdot) = f_{\theta}(\cdot)$.
+This is also confirmed by our experiments; see Figure~\ref{fig:syn_acc_compare}. \end{remark}

 \begin{remark} The analysis we provide in Theorem~\ref{thm:convergence_rate} has focused on $n = 2$.
 It is natural to ask whether Theorem~\ref{thm:convergence_rate} can be extended to the case where $n > 2$.
 Deriving explicit convergence rate upper bounds proves to be difficult for $n \ge 2$.
-The main challenge lies in controlling of probability of expansion, i.e. $d(x^\prime, \tilde{x}^\prime) = d(x,\tilde{x}) + 1 $.
+The main challenge lies in controlling the probability of expansion, i.e. $d(x^\prime, \tilde{x}^\prime) = d(x,\tilde{x}) + 1 $.
 While we provide a bound in Lemma~\ref{lemma:increase}, the result, when used in conjunction with Lemma~\ref{lem:couple_distance}, does not lead to a `contractive coupling' for $n > 2$, in the sense of \citet[Definition 1.9]{blanca2022mixing} and \citet{bubley1997path}.
-In fact, a qualitative comparison between multiple-component Gibbs samplers would also be challenging when $n > 2$ and we refer readers to \citet[Remark 4.4 and Section 6]{qin2022convergence} for more discussions on the technical hurdles. \end{remark}
+In fact, a qualitative comparison between Ran- and Sys-Scan Gibbs would also be challenging when $n > 2$, and we refer readers to \citet[Remark 4.4 and Section 6]{qin2022convergence} for more discussions on the technical hurdles. \end{remark}

-\section{Numerical experiments}
+\section{NUMERICAL EXPERIMENTS}

 In this section, we empirically compare SOMA with Sys-IMwG and Ran-IMwG samplers, in terms of convergence rates and acceptance probabilities, which have been studied in Section~\ref{sec:theory}.
-We study a two-component synthetic example in Section~\ref{sec:exp_syn}, and data imputation based on perturbed histograms in Section~\ref{sec:exp_hist}.
-Moreover, in Section~\ref{sec:exp_linear}, we embed SOMA into a data augmentation MCMC framework for private Bayesian linear regression, highlighting SOMA's versatility.
+We study a differentially private data release scenario in Section~\ref{sec:exp_syn}, and in Section~\ref{sec:exp_linear}, we embed SOMA into a data augmentation MCMC framework for private Bayesian linear regression, highlighting SOMA's versatility.
+Moreover, Appendix~\ref {sec:exp_hist} provides an example of data imputation based on perturbed histograms.